Valhalla 2021 ~ Cocoa Beach Florida

 Cocoa Beach is a mess when it comes to homes.
 The original development occurred in South Cocoa Beach at Snug Harbor.
 A1A – the route south through Cocoa Beach was built at some point as two separate roadways a block apart – one for northbound traffic and the other for those going south.
 Around these two roads (Orlando to the East and Atlantic to the West) were the first ‘communities’ in Cocoa Beach.

-These homes, as well as those in the older neighborhoods around the downtown area, generally suffered as the newer homes were built on the finger canals.
-Later, many of the wetlands, as well as the beachfront properties, were developed into large condominiums.
+These homes and those in the older neighborhoods around the downtown area generally suffered as the newer homes were built on the finger canals.
+Later, many of the wetlands and beachfront properties were developed into large condominiums.
 Newer McMansions are going up on the older beachfront and canal homes.
 Meanwhile, the housing off A1A has lagged.

 I was lucky to find a run-down, somewhat neglected house with potential and an amazing lot near my old stomping grounds at the Elementary School.
 It is near Ramp Road Park (where Mom and Dad played tennis when we were young) and 4th Street Beach Access, where we went all the time on Sundays for sandy hamburgers on the beach!